OpenMLTD/MLTDTools/README.md

 - DOES NOT PROVIDE TOOLS FOR YOU TO CHEAT. **Cheating is not fun at all.
 It must be punished.**

 For the Unity project for resource generation, please visit [PlatinumTheater](https://github.com/OpenMLTD/PlatinumTheater).
+To preview animations (as in MVs) in Unity, please visit [LeadActress](https://github.com/OpenMLTD/LeadActress).

 ## Details